Just like you can choose how you’d like your eggs for breakfast, you can also choose which types of content writing you want to do for a living.

 Blog writing is undoubtedly a 21st century way of advertising brands online.
 Consumers find a specific blog post on Google or social media, they click through to the website and then they buy whatever the company is selling.
 Boom.

 Contrary to popular belief, blogging is not easy.
-There’s a particular way not only to do it, but do it well.
+There’s a particular way to do it if you want to do it well.

 That said, it’s a favourite amongst freelance writing newbies because it’s not as technical as some of the other types of content writing.